RomarQ/substrate-scale-zig/README.md

 # Substrate SCALE Codec for Zig
+> ⚠️ **Warning**: This project is a work in progress.
+The API is unstable and may change without notice.

 A Zig implementation of the SCALE (Simple Concatenated Aggregate Little-Endian) encoding and decoding library for Substrate blockchain projects.